GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 Note: these examples are based on [C++ Programming Language 4th Edition](https://www.amazon.com/C-Programming-Language-Bjarne-Stroustrup-ebook/dp/B00DUW4BMS) by Bjarne Stroustrup with some modifications by me.

-Note the use of the tlk namespace in these examples is not required for modules, but is a good practice for custom library clode.
+Note the use of the tlk namespace in these examples is not required for modules, but is a good practice for custom library code.

 **module_ex1a.cpp** - the module with the main function